si-net/SiBot/docs/features.md

 > As a user I want to determine the location of the file that is set as the context of my conversation.

-> As a user I want to define the prompt that is send along with the context of my conversation, so that the context of the file can be arbitrary.
+> [DONE] As a user I want to select the file/text content that is set as the context of my conversation, so that I can use the client for any use case.

 > As a user I want dont want to manually select files that should be added to the context, I want that a whole project is present as the context in the LLM, so I can utilize the full power of the model.